leapwill/leapwill.github.io/pages/configs/firefox.md

 * Search engine: [DuckDuckGo](https://duckduckgo.com/) – Check out [all these shortcuts](https://duckduckgo.com/bang), and extra privacy as well.
 * Theme: Dark by Mozilla
+* Disable fade transition to full screen: in `about:config`, set `full-screen-api.transition-duration.enter` and `full-screen-api.transition-duration.enter` to `0 0`